USAMRICD-UW-Fred-Hutch-Cancer-Research/Appendix-liver/README.md

     $$\text{Toxin Neutralization Potential} \approx 1.05 \text{ g/L (avg)} \times \text{Volume of Juice}$$

-    *Significance:* This high concentration of antioxidants protects the cellular integrity of the organ during the high-stress "growth and stretching" phase mentioned in the `README.md`.
+    *Significance:* This high concentration of antioxidants protects the cellular integrity of the organ during the high-stress "growth and stretching" phase mentioned by Dr. Hofstad.

 #### **3\.
 The Betaine-Lipid Relation (Fatty Acid Breakdown)**

-The `README.md` notes the appendix processes functions at the stage of "calorie consumption".
+Dr. Hofstad notes the appendix processes functions at the stage of "calorie consumption".
 The chemical files identify Betaine as the critical agent here.

 -   **Chemical Input:** High concentrations of Betaine (exact mg not specified in text, but identified as a key component).